We were founded in 2014 by a team from the

 Fun fact: Curtis once attended circus camp and is a very proficient juggler.

-Bob Raida is VP of Business Development and Operations at HEBI Robotics.
+Bob Raida is Chief Operating Officer at HEBI Robotics.
 He brings over 20 years of experience creating value with technology.
 Throughout the course of his career Bob has been an instrumental part of several growing businesses, and co-founded several companies including TrueCommerce - a leading provider of business to business electronic commerce solutions.
 Bob earned his undergraduate Degree in Computer Science from University of Pittsburgh and MBA from Carnegie Mellon's Tepper School of Business

 Fun fact: In addition to maintaining a vigorous professional schedule, Bob stays busy at home with 5 children, 2 dogs and 2 cats.